Covid – 19

 Victorian Workhouse at Westbury on Severn

-We are now NEWNHAM COMMUNITY LIBRARY (NCL for short) which continues to provide all the services and features Newnham Library users have always enjoyed.
-You can order books from other libraries, return books that you have collected from other Gloucestershire County Council libraries and browse the book shelves just as before.
+NEWNHAM COMMUNITY LIBRARY (NCL for short) provides all the services and features obtainable from main Gloucestershire County Council libraries.
+You can order books from other libraries, return books that you have collected from other County libraries and browse the book shelves just as before.
 We can also make paper copies of your documents up to A3 size.
 We also have two Peoples Network computers for Internet use and an independent laptop you can work on and print from.

 Outside normal library hours (which remain broadly the same as they always have been) you can return your books through our letter box.
 This is sited uphill and to the left of the Armoury Hall entrance.
 The phone number remains the same 01594 516296.

 NCL is run by a board of directors as a Charitable Company Limited by guarantee whose main members are Isobel Bihlmeier, Susan Faircloth and Mike Penny.
-The directors are supported by a team of over 30 volunteers.
-This decision was taken after careful consideration and lengthy discussion.
-We now have a larger space that is more useful and flexible, with better disabled access and as a community venture, we will be in a community building.
+The directors are supported by a team of over a dozen volunteers.

 Just as a gentle reminder, please remember to bring your library card with you when you come and visit us.